+'''

->extract middlename=\$trim(\$split(wholename,"/",2,last))
+>extract middlename=$trim($split(wholename,"/",2,last))

+'''

 The above means to extract out all the data from the second occurrence of the "/", to the end of the field and trim all spaces.
+Naturally as noted above we also have the First keyword, which indicates the start of the field.